Power priors for replication studies: Power prior modeling of replication studies

 \subsubsection{Hypotheses about the effect size \texorpdfstring{$\boldsymbol{\theta}$}{}}

-One is often interested in quantifying the evidence for a non-zero effect size $\theta$ by testing $\h{0} \colon \theta = 0$ against $\h{1} \colon \theta \neq 0$.
-This requires the specification of a prior distribution for $\theta$ under $\h{1}$, and a natural choice is to use the normalized power prior based on the original data along with a beta prior for the power parameter as in~\eqref{eq:ppjoint}.
+Researchers may be interested in testing the null hypothesis that there is no effect ($\h{0} \colon \theta = 0$) against the alternative that there is an effect ($\h{1} \colon \theta \neq 0$).
+We note that while the point null hypothesis $\h{0}$ is often unrealistic, it is usually a good approximation to more realistic interval null hypotheses that assign a distribution tightly concentrated around zero \citep{Berger1987b, Ly2022}.
+Under $\h{0}$ there are no free parameters, but under the alternative $\h{1}$ the specification of a prior distribution for $\theta$ and $\alpha$ is required.
+A natural choice is to use the normalized power prior based on the original data along with a beta prior for the power parameter as in~\eqref{eq:ppjoint}.
 The associated Bayes factor is then given by

-An intuitively reasonable choice for the prior of $\alpha$ under $\h{1}$ is a uniform $\alpha \sim \Be(1, 1)$ distribution.
+An intuitively reasonable choice for the prior of $\alpha$ under $\h{1}$ is a uniform $\alpha \sim \Be(x=1, y=1)$ distribution.
 However, it is worth noting that assigning a point mass $\alpha = 1$ leads to

 which is the \emph{replication Bayes factor} under normality \citep{Verhagen2014, Ly2018, Pawel2020b}, that is, the Bayes factor contrasting a point null hypothesis to the posterior distribution of the effect size based on the original data (and in this case a uniform initial prior).
 A fixed $\alpha = 1$ can also be seen as the limiting case of a beta prior with $y > 0$ and $x \to \infty$.
-The power prior version of the replication Bayes factor is thus a generalization of the standard replication Bayes factor, one that allows the original data to be discounted to some degree.
+The power prior version of the replication Bayes factor is thus a generalization of the standard replication Bayes factor, one that allows the original data to be discounted to some degree. \end{sloppypar}